Port Orford Cedar, Lawson Cedar

 Evergreen, Shrubs, Trees

-Conifers ranging from rock garden shrublets to timber trees.
-Sometimes mistaken for arborvitae (Thuja), but arborvitae’s leaves are entirely green, while false cypresses have white lines on leaf undersides.
+Intensive selection has brought these Japanese and American timber trees down in scale, so most varieties fit well into suburban gardens (some even work as container plants).
+Dense, richly textured foliage makes them easy to mistake for arborvitae (Thuja), but arborvitae’s leaves are entirely green, while false cypresses have white lines on the leaf undersides.
 Most have two distinct types of foliage: juvenile and mature.
 Juvenile leaves are short, needlelike, soft but often prickly; they appear on young plants and some new growth of larger trees.
 Mature foliage consists of tiny, scalelike, overlapping leaves.
 Cones are small and round.

-All of the many varieties sold are forms of five species’two from western U.S., two from Japan, one from eastern U.S. New varieties appear each year, while older ones lose market share.
-Mislabeling is common, since many of these plants closely resemble one another.
-Numerous dwarf and variegated kinds are available, providing a rich array of choices for bonsai and rock gardens.
+New varieties appear each year—hundreds are on the market at any moment—and mislabeling is common, since many of these plants closely resemble one another.
+Numerous dwarf and variegated kinds are well suited for bonsai and rock gardens.